How to Clone Hard Drive via Command Prompt | Top 3 Ways

 How to clone a disk via cmd in Windows 11/10/8/7 simply

 Command Prompt is a Windows built-in tool favored by a lot of computer users.
-I’ll show you how to clone a hard drive using cmd in two different ways.
+I’ll show you how to clone a hard drive using cmd in three different ways.
 Note that Windows misses the feature of letting diskpart clone disk.

 Step 1.
 Click “Start” and type “cmd”.
 Right click on Command Prompt and select “Run as administrator”.